 New York follows a no-fault car insurance rule, meaning you will almost exclusively turn to your own car insurance policy for compensation, regardless of who caused it.
 If you were wounded as a passenger, you would turn to the no-fault coverage of the driver.

 Nonetheless, if your claim meets the “serious injury” criteria in New York, you could file a liability claim against the at-fault driver.
 This would allow you to pursue compensation for all categories of losses, like pain and suffering and other non-economic damages exempt from a no-fault claim.
+At times such as this, it is important to have the number of a personal injury lawyer on speed-dial, whether you are in New York or in Modesto!
+Getting in touch with a New York or Modesto personal injury attorney in cases such as this could prove to be beneficial for the victim in these situations.

 The “One Bite” Rule